 Transplanting your peppers late in the season may kill them, but you could try it as a last-ditch effort to get some peppers.
 A better option is to trim away some tree branches (if possible) to allow more sunlight through.

-Unfortunately, you may just need to wait and choose a sunnier spot for your pepper plants next year.
+Worst case scenario: you may just need to wait and choose a sunnier spot for your pepper plants next year.

 Improper Watering

-If you over water your pepper plants, the soil will stay moist for too long, which leads to root rot (due to lack of air in the soil).
-Once this happens, the pepper plant will start to show signs of dehydration, since its roots are dead and can no longer absorb water from the soil.
+If you over water your pepper plants, the soil will stay moist for too long.
+This leads to root rot (due to lack of air in soggy soil).

 For more information, check out my article on over watering your plants.

 Use your hands to check the soil every day, down to a depth of a few inches.
-When the soil feels dry, it is fine to water, as long as there is no rain in the weather forecast.
+When the soil feels dry, it is fine to water – as long as there is no rain in the weather forecast.

-The best time to water is early in the morning, when temperatures are still cool and the sun is lower in the sky.
-That way, the water will have a chance to soak into the ground before evaporating.
+The best time to water is early in the morning.
+This is when it is still cool and the sun is lower in the sky.

 For more information, check out my article on treating dry soil.